-Described as a conductor with a “crisp tenderness” by Joshua Kosman of the San Francisco Chronicle (2019), he recently served as Music Director of the world premiere production of Abraham in Flames, a 2019 opera by Niloufar Talebi and Aleksandra Vrebalov featuring the Young Women’s Choral Project of San Francisco and alumni of the San Francisco Opera Merola Program.
+In his professional life, he has served as an accompanist for the San Francisco Symphony Chorus, assistant conductor for West Edge Opera and Berkeley Symphony, as well as making guest conducting appearances with the Meitar Ensemble, the Berlin Sinfonietta, and the Miami Music Festival Orchestra.
+Recently, he served as Music Director of “Abraham in Flames”, a 2019 opera by Niloufar Talebi and Aleksandra Vrebalov featuring the Young Women’s Choral Project of San Francisco and alumni of the San Francisco Opera Merola Program.

 Flavoni has had the pleasure of participating in masterclasses with some of the world’s top artists, including Sir Simon Rattle, Pierre-Andre Valade, and Ian Bostridge.

 An ardent advocate for inspiring music performance in the younger generations, his students have gone on to study at top institutions, including Yale, Juilliard, Columbia, and New England Conservatory.
 Maestro Flavoni has served on the faculty of San Francisco Conservatory of Music as Music Director of Pre-College Opera and Musical Theatre.
 Flavoni is also an artist-in-residence with the San Francisco Arts Education Project and formerly served as a research fellow in music and philosophy at the Zephyr Institute at Stanford University.
 He has also spoken on the topics of music, politics, and social justice in the 4D Mentor Talk Series with the Khadem Foundation.